nmrugg/studiopress-premum-wp-themes/studiopress/genesis/README.txt

 <strong>WIDGET AREAS</strong>
 Primary Sidebar - This is the primary sidebar if you are using the Content/Sidebar, Sidebar/Content, Content/Sidebar/Sidebar, Sidebar/Sidebar/Content or Sidebar/Content/Sidebar Site Layout option.
 Secondary Sidebar - This is the secondary sidebar if you are using the Content/Sidebar/Sidebar, Sidebar/Sidebar/Content or Sidebar/Content/Sidebar Site Layout option.
+Header Right - This is the widgeted area that appears at the top right of the header.
+If it is active then Genesis style will follow the Partial Header style otherwise it will follow the Full Image Header Style, if image header is selected.

 <strong>INDEX.PHP FILE</strong>
 This file in the Genesis Framework controls archive, author, category, search and tag pages.
 If you wish to control them individually, you can create/use archive.php, author.php, category.php, search.php and tag.php files respectively.